 I have to say that, judging by the show’s first episode, this has the potential for being a GREAT series!
 I really enjoyed it and thought that the actors were credible and the zombie effects well done.
 Since I have become disgruntled with TV’s “Supernatural” of late, it is nice to see another television series “arise” for us genre enthusiasts.

 “The Walking Dead” was not without representation at the 2010 “Rock & Shock” convention.
 Signing photos while meeting potential fans was Melissa Cowan.
 Those who watched last night’s show will remember her as an unnamed member of the walking dead or, as in her case, crawling.
 Cowan’s zombie was seen dragging her dismembered torso across the grass, much to the horror of the now sufficiently traumatized, Officer Grimes.

-A world overrun by the undead is a motif we can all credit to the “Godfather of Zombies” himself, George Romero!
-Therefore it was fitting that we had met Cowan soon after communing with him.
-Having accomplished the majority of our set goals at “Rock & Shock,” there was no longer any excuse in evading his consistently long line.
+A world overrun by the undead is an idea we can all credit to the “Godfather of Zombies” himself, George Romero!
+It was fitting that we met Cowan soon after communing with him.
+Having accomplished the majority of our set goals at “Rock & Shock,” there was no longer any excuse in evading his long line.

 Romero, as always, was extremely personable to his legion of fans.
 I had him sign a photo capturing my first meeting with him back in March at the Indianapolis Horrorhound Convention.
 “How long did you stand in line for this one?”
 Romero asked.
 After I told him that it was over four hours he threw up his hands and said, “Oh God!
 I am so sorry!
 NOBODY should ever wait that long just to see me!”